 Let's go for a twofer dessert today; one that combines two childhood treats into spoonfuls of Labor Day delight.
 That's right, this Labor Day if you get tagged with dessert, here you go: S'mores Ice Cream Cake.

-This cake comes in two versions, and let's start with the from-scratch.
+This cake comes in two versions; let's start with the from-scratch one.
 I used Sara's Best Chocolate Ice Cream, a recipe adapted from Jeni Britton.
-You'll have more than you need for this recipe, but it's ice cream so it'll last a week for general consumption or for other use.
+You'll have more than you need for this recipe, but it's ice cream, so it'll last a week for general consumption or for other use.

 To get ahead, you can make the ice cream portions well in advance and assemble the ice cream cake two to three days ahead without the marshmallow topping.
 That portion needs to made and assembled the day you serve this.

 Option 2: Go Semi-Homemade

 For the semi-homemade version, pick and choose which components you want to make and which you want to buy.
 Keep in mind for the marshmallow topping, you'll need to use actual marshmallows for toasting since marshmallow creme does not toast well.
 And if you go the route of using marshmallow pieces, you'll need a torch, as you won't be able to pop this in the oven to toast the marshmallows.

 Or just make it really easy and purchase all the components.
 Use high-quality chocolate and vanilla ice creams, a graham cracker crust pie, and some marshmallows.
 Then assemble it like the recipe directs below.

 There you have it, two ways to make a S'mores Ice Cream Cake.
 Make it your way and enjoy!

 S'mores Ice Cream Cake